landonsanders/patterns-for-smart-people/README.md

 # Patterns for Smart People

 Patterns of code happen in the real-world.
 Not to mention anti-patterns.
 Patterns are solutions for solving problems that happen all the time in programming.
+Anti-patterns are not solutions, obviously.

 > A pattern is a reusable solution to common programming problems